Beef Rendang Brisket Recipe. Brisket is braised in fragrant coconut curry in the style of famously delicious Indonesian Beef Rendang.

-You start by making a flavorful spice paste in the food processor with chiles, shallots, garlic, ginger, lemongrass, spices and a few tablespoons of the thick coconut cream that rises to the top of the can of coconut milk.
+- Make the Spice Paste: Use your food processor to make a paste with chiles, shallots, garlic, ginger, lemongrass, spices and a few tablespoons of the thick coconut cream that rises to the top of the can of coconut milk.
 The first time I made the curry paste I seeded all 7 chile peppers.
 The second time I left the seeds in 2 out of the 7 peppers for more heat.
-I preferred the hotter paste.
+I prefer the hotter paste.

 The result is tender beef with some seriously exciting flavors and a nice kick.
 It made quite an impression at my seder table – lots of “mmmms,” “wows,” and second helpings.